 As noted above, Crown's Diversity Policy requires that Crown reviews its Gender Objectives annually to ensure that they remain relevant and appropriate for Crown.
-The Audit and Corporate Governance Committee formally reviewed the Gender Objectives and resolved to amend Objectives 3 to 5.
+The Audit and Corporate Governance Committee formally reviewed the Gender Objectives and resolved to amend Objective 2 and Objective 5.
 In summary: